microsoft/wcnspect/README.md

 ## Installation

+This project requires `Go 1.18`.
 After cloning this repo and installing its dependencies with Go, refer to the following:

 ### Building the Client and Server

 All executables will be placed in `./out/bin`.
+Upon making the client, two executables will be built: one for Windows and one for Linux.

 > to build the client and server